wp-plugins/rs-head-cleaner-lite/readme.txt

 Several of these features work together to improve page loading speed and will improve your Google PageSpeed score and Yahoo YSlow score.
 Do a before & after test with GTMetrix to see what I mean.

+The JavaScript & CSS cache files are cleared each time the plugin is deactivated manually through the dashboard (but not on automatic or bulk plugin upgrades).
+If you would like to manually clear the cache, simply deactivate and reactivate the plugin.
+Important: If you're using a caching plugin, when you do this, *be sure to clear your caching plugin's file cache as well to prevent issues from a cached page calling on now-missing JS & CSS files*.
+(For example, with WP Super Cache, go to the settings, and on the Content page, choose "Delete Cache".
+It will be similar with other caching plugins.)

 Use this plugin instead of [RS Head Cleaner Plus](http://wordpress.org/plugins/rs-head-cleaner/ "RS Head Cleaner Plus") if you don't want to move JavaScript from the page HEAD to your page footer.
 (Some themes, especially responsive themes that use JS libraries, need the JS to stay in the HEAD.)

 *As with any JS/CSS minification & caching plugin, it's important to test, test, test.* Because of the type of plugin it is, this plugin may not work for every site out there, but that does not mean the plugin is broken. **If you have any issues, please submit a [support request](http://www.redsandmarketing.com/plugins/wordpress-plugin-support/) so we can look into it and make it as compatible as possible for everyone.**